kunjsharma/adapt-animation-hotspot/README.md

 <img src="" alt="">

-Development of this component is under progress.
+Development of this component is in-progress.

 ### Attributes